x-huang/blog/Solr-backup-to-S3.md

 This article discusses how to backup SolrCloud collections to S3 storage.
 It was inspired by a Solr [jira ticket thread](https://issues.apache.org/jira/browse/SOLR-9952), also refers to [official Solr doc](https://lucene.apache.org/solr/guide/8_5/collection-management.html#backup).

-Since version 7 Solr already supports to backup collection to HDFS location, however official doc does not explicitly mention how to backup to S3 storage.
-Luckily, because HDFS has integrated S3 file systems, it doesn't require further dev work to make S3 applicable as backup repository.
-The only problem is Solr officials release doesn't support S3 out of the box, we just need to make a bit tweaking to add missing dependencies.
+Since version 7 Solr already supports to backup collection to HDFS location.
+However official doc does not explicitly mention how to backup to S3 storage, neither can you use S3 as a backup repository using official Solr release out-of-the-box.
+Luckily, because HDFS has integrated S3 file systems, it doesn't require further dev work to make S3 applicable.
+We just need to tweak a little bit to add missing dependencies.

 ## Setup

-Take the mostrecent Solr release 8.5.0 as example, here shows the steps to create a S3 enabled Solr release package:
+Take the most recent Solr release, version 8.5.0 (up to May, 2020), as example, here are the steps to create a S3 enabled Solr release package:

 1. Download and untarnished `solr-8.5.0.tgz`